benjaminbellman/benjaminbellman/README.md

 ### Data Science Projects
 - 📦 Applied machine learning techniques on Shopify data that any store-owner can use to predict customer repeats and LTV.
 - 🎵 Used supervised ML to predict song plays from my personal Itunes library and how my taste changed over time.
-- 📊 Determined optimal ticket Pricing Strategy for ski resort using both unsupervised and supervised learning techniques.
+- 📊 Determined optimal ticket pricing strategy for ski resort using both unsupervised and supervised learning techniques.
--  Over 15+ different DS and ML case studies as part of Springboard's 550+ hours curriculum.

 ### Fun Facts:
 - 💪 I love the gym and outdoor hiking.